SiteMarina/guggenheim/README.md

 I really wasen't getting excited about all the countless client-side javascript solutions to the problem.
 As I care deeply about mobile, i simply didn't wanted to make the devices responsible for this task and wanted a PHP solution for the linear partition.

-## Moral License
+## Single Domain License
-Feel free to test out the gallery - But if you like it, please please (please) consider buying one (or more, if you really like it) per domain Moral License / Donation here https://sitemarina.github.io/guggenheim/ - **I am currently struggling pretty bad 😥**
+Buy a Single Domain License here https://sitemarina.github.io/guggenheim/ - **I am currently struggling pretty bad 😥**

-The code doesn't phone home, it doens't check for any license code, I'm never going to hack or DDoS your ass for anything.

-If you don't have any money, I'm not expecting anything from you (I'm currently there), and you can use it for free to get back on your feet.
-But I might have to take it down if this doesn't work out, on the other hand I will love to make it completely free as soon as possible.
+**Pre-launch Option**
+- I'll send you the plugin as a regular ol' .zip file to the email provided at purchase.
+- If you for some reason don't like it, send me an email me for an refund.
+- I'm working on an easier way to ship updates through Git - I'll send you an email when it's ready.

 ## Setup
 Grab yourself a copy of the most [awesome NoDB file-based CMS ever Kirby](http://getkirby.com)